10 Best Beans For Pregnancy

 Green Peas

 Green peas are a wonderful and easy food to add to your pregnancy diet.
 They contain protein, fiber, vitamins A, C, and K, beta carotene, calcium, potassium, phosphorus, manganese, magnesium, and folate – wow!
-Some pregnancy-specific benefits of peas include their anti-inflammatory properties and the fact that they can give your immune system a nice boost.
+Some pregnancy-specific benefits of peas include their anti-inflammatory properties and the fact that they can boost your immune system.
 It’s never too late to start incorporating these peas into your pregnancy diet.
-Plus they are so versatile; you can incorporate them into so many dishes.
+Plus, they are so versatile; you can incorporate them into so many dishes.

 Peas are a delicious and nutritious side to any lunch or dinner entree.
-They pair perfectly with a variety of other foods, including but not limited to, pasta, onions, carrots, and dairy products like cream cheese and feta cheese.
+They pair perfectly with a variety of other foods, including pasta, onions, carrots, and dairy products like cream cheese and feta cheese.
 Add them to your grocery list this week and whip up a soup, throw peas on a salad, or even puree them to create a hearty dip.

 Navy Beans

 Have you tried Navy beans before?
-While you may not have navy beans are your weekly menu rotation, they are worth a shot.
-They have a good amount of protein, fiber, B vitamins, and minerals.
-Folate is actually one of their start nutrients like many of the other beans listed here which again, is a vital nutrient for pregnancy!
+While you may not have navy beans in your weekly menu rotation, they are worth a shot.
+They have good protein, fiber, B vitamins, and minerals.
+Folate is actually one of their starter nutrients, like many of the other beans listed here, which, again, is a vital nutrient for pregnancy!
 Additionally, they are a good source of magnesium, a nutrient many pregnant women are not getting enough of.
 One cup of navy beans has 19 grams of fiber and 15 grams of protein.
-They have also been shown to help with blood pressure and blood sugar regulation.
+They have also been shown to help regulate blood pressure and blood sugar.

-The most common way to eat navy beans is in a soup or a regular side dish.
-Be sure to add plenty of salt, pepper, and seasoning when cooking them to make them actually taste good.
+The most common way to eat navy beans is in a soup or as a regular side dish.
+When cooking them, be sure to add plenty of salt, pepper, and seasoning to make them taste good.
 If you tend to buy canned beans, be sure to check out our other blog post on canned foods during pregnancy.
-Definitely drain and rinse any beans or peas you buy canned before using them!
+Definitely drain and rinse any canned beans or peas you buy before using them!

 Beans for pregnancy diet